How common is hormonal acne?

 So, what birth control should you use if you have acne?

 Though there are certain guidelines you can follow above when considering birth control and acne.
 If you struggle with acne, it's recommended that you choose an option known to help balance acne-producing hormones or at least, one that is known to have little or no effect on acne.
 This category includes a variety of options from hormonal pills to vaginal implants, to patches and others.
 Before consulting with your OB/GYN read through the above and create a list of questions and concerns to help you both identify the best birth control choice for you!
-As always, monitor any symptoms or side effects and discuss with your provider.
+As always, monitor any symptoms or side effects and discuss them with your provider.
 Sometimes it takes trying a couple (or few...) different birth control options to find a good fit.